 Indeed, defense industry leaders make contradictory statements about their own main purpose and contribution.
-Assar complained in 2017 that it was difficult to increase civilian compared to military output "due to many challenges including competition and imports," for example, and yet asserted a year later that "if we only produced defense products we would not achieve an economic return."
-Lieutenant General Abdel-Monem Bayyoumi al-Terras, who became head of the AOI in August 2018, separately confirmed that providing the "top-quality" needs of the EAF was its primary goal rather than profit making, which was ironic given the discontinuation of its higher-technology military programs and the aging technology of its remaining military output.
-These statements moreover belied the fact that at least 60 percent of production is civilian according to figures given by the same sector leaders.
+Assar complained in 2017 that it was difficult to increase civilian compared to military output "due to many challenges including competition and imports," for example, and yet asserted a year later that "if we only produced defense products we would not achieve an economic return."130 Lieutenant General Abdel-Monem Bayyoumi al-Terras, who became head of the AOI in August 2018, separately confirmed that providing the "top-quality" needs of the EAF was its primary goal rather than profit making, which was ironic given the discontinuation of its higher-technology military programs and the aging technology of its remaining military output.131 These statements moreover belied the fact that at least 60 percent of production is civilian according to figures given by the same sector leaders.132

-Preserving the Military Industrial Enclave, Replicating the Past the habits of thought and work" characterizing much of the economy since the Nasser era, to borrow the assessment of Egypt's productive sectors and infrastructure by Khalid Ikram, a former director of the World Bank's Egypt department.
-In part, this also means retention by the defense industry of capital stock originally formed by past investments, such as the huge iron and steel complex and automobile assembly plant established in the late 1950s, which were partly converted to defense production in order to utilize spare capacity, or the aircraft factory that was turned to producing consumer durables.
-134
+Preserving the Military Industrial Enclave, Replicating the Past

+These contradictions derive from multiple sources.
+Most important is that, as a protected enclave, the defense industry has inherited "the institutions, the administrative structure, the policy framework, the modes of production and organization, the vested interests, and the habits of thought and work" characterizing much of the economy since the Nasser era, to borrow the assessment of Egypt's productive sectors and infrastructure by Khalid Ikram, a former director of the World Bank's Egypt department.133 In part, this also means retention by the defense industry of capital stock originally formed by past investments, such as the huge iron and steel complex and automobile assembly plant established in the late 1950s, which were partly converted to defense production in order to utilize spare capacity, or the aircraft factory that was turned to producing consumer durables.134